 As we previously showcased, luxury assets show up a lot in film and television.
 We decided to do a follow up post just about art and artists showing up in films.
-Below are five of our favourite appearances of art on in the movies.
+Below are five of our favorite appearances of art in the movies.

 Spellbound, Alfred Hitchcock (1945)

 Alfred Hitchcock’s psychological thriller starring Ingrid Bergman and Gregory Peck was released in 1945 to great success in the US and then the UK.
 A psychological thriller exploring amnesia and trauma, Spellbound includes a surreal dream sequence designed by Salvador Dali.
 The dream is integral to the plot, helping Peck’s character unlock the key to his amnesia.
 Dali’s imagery combined with Miklós Rózsa’s Oscar winning score creates a disturbing but captivating experience.

 Manhattan, Woody Allen (1979)